 If we go for Gay Pride, we will reiterate stereotypes and demonstrate we don’t know anything about the country we’re going to tackle and its culture.

-Does this really matter for SEO purposes?
-It does, if we start considering SEO not just a vehicle to lure people into a page but as a way to advocate and allow the business to really penetrate the market and do business in a given country in an organic and scalable way.
+Does this matter for SEO purposes?
+It does if we start considering SEO not just as a vehicle to lure people onto a page but as a way to advocate and allow the business to penetrate the market and do business in a given country in an organic and scalable way.

 International SEO is more than keywords